am9zZWY/KlarMieten/docs/business-model.md

 - Staff training on the boundaries of the service
 - Robust feedback mechanisms to catch and address edge cases business model provides a framework that balances delivering valuable service to users while maintaining strict boundaries against providing legal advice.
-By focusing on information extraction, organization, and factual comparisons, MietKai can position itself as a technical tool that empowers users while respecting legal service regulations.
+By focusing on information extraction, organization, and factual comparisons, KlarMieten can position itself as a technical tool that empowers users while respecting legal service regulations.